spakai/birthday-paradox/README.md

 - Has one of the multiple threads pick up Work from queue and execute it.

 Work
-- A class that takes a lambda function, is pushed into ThreadPool queue , gets executed and uses a callback function to update the output.
+- A class that takes a lambda function, is pushed into ThreadPool queue , gets executed and uses a callback function to update a GnuPlotter object.

 GnuPlotter
 - writes plot commands and csv input

 ##Tests
 Tests were done with Google test.
+Cmake and GTest will be required.

 To run
 ```bash